teo-orthlieb/teo-orthlieb.github.io/content/projects/_index.md

 +++
-title = "List of open source projects" sort_by = "weight" template = "projects.html"
+title = "A selection of my projects" sort_by = "weight" template = "projects.html"
 +++